alex-craciun95/advanced-yup/README.md

 # advanced-yup
+This repository stands as a learning project through which I explored a variety of advanced concepts of **yup** (resource: https://github.com/jquense/yup).
-A React web app exploring the advanced concepts of the yup library.
-From the functionality, perspective, it will contain a register and a login form with numerous input validations and custom behaviors.
+It will contain a register and a login form with numerous input validations and custom behaviours.